allthroughthenight/allthroughthenight.github.io/_posts/2026-01-01-what-i-learned-this-year.md

 [The impact of AI on the technical interview process](https://coderev.app/blog/the-impact-of-ai-on-the-technical-interview-process): A critique of tech interviews, their formulaic nature, and their relevance when AI can trivially solve them.
 Along with similar anecdotes on [hn](https://news.ycombinator.com/item?id=42977039).

-[WikiTol](https://wikitok.vercel.app/): Doom scroll random Wikipedia articles
+[WikiTol](https://wikitok.vercel.app/): Doom scroll random Wikipedia articles.